allenai/rustberta-snli/README.md

 First of all, you'll need the Rust toolchain installed.
 If you're already a Rustacean, skip ahead to the "Additional setup for CUDA" section.

-Now, luckily, installing Rust is nothing like installing a proper Python environment, i.e. it doesn't take years of sys admin experience.
+Now, luckily, installing Rust is nothing like installing a proper Python environment, i.e. it doesn't require a PhD in system administration or the courage to blindly run every sudo command you can find on Stack Overflow until something works or completely breaks your computer.

 All you have to do is run this:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

 Then just make sure `~/.cargo/bin` is in your `$PATH`, and you're good to go.
-You can check this by running `rustup --version` and `cargo --version`.
+You can test for success by running `rustup --version` and `cargo --version`.

 > `rustup` can be used to update your toolchain when a new version of Rust is released (which happens monthly). `cargo` is used to compile, run, and test your code, as well as to build documentation, publish your crate (the Rust term for a module/library) to [crates.io](crates.io), and install binaries from other crates on [crates.io](crates.io).